niklaskks/api-docs/source/index.md

 ### Endpoint
 `POST /v1/content-project/`

-Mandatory information to create a new contentproject:
+Mandatory information to create a new content project:

- - **name**: a sufficiently descriptive name of your content project, formated as a string
+ - **name**: a sufficiently descriptive name of your content project, formatted as a string
- - **engine_configuration**: The ID of the suitable Engine Configuration, formated as an Integer.
+ - **engine_configuration**: The ID of the suitable Engine Configuration, formatted as an Integer.
 This ID is visible in the API endpoint "Engine Configuration".

-Optional information for your contentproject:
+Optional information for your content project:

  - **keyword_deviation**: decimal, e.g.: '33.0'
  - **keyword_density**: decimal, e.g.: '3.0'